Ugarit: Acropolis

 The Acropolis, positioned in the Ugarit's northeastern section, housed the city's primary temples dedicated to Baal and his father, Dagan.
 Though the existing remnants date to the Late Bronze Age, these temples might have their origins in the Middle Bronze Age.
-Stelai discovered in this area portray or name these gods, affirming their identification for the respective cults.
+For instance, an arrangement of mortised stone blocks, similar to the Temple of the Obelisks in Byblos was found under ground level in the southeastern courtyard of the Temple of Dagan, hinting at a cultic installation from the Middle Bronze Age, before the construction of the temple structure.
+Objects found in the fill of the pronaos foundations, such as 9 crescent-shaped alabaster dagger pommels, were dated to the Middle Bronze Age as well.
+Stelae discovered in this area portray or name these gods, affirming their identification for the respective cults.
 Within the Temple of Baal, discoveries include the Baal with Thunderbolt depicting Baal holding a club aloft, portrayed in a typical Near Eastern and Egyptian artistic style as well as a stela bearing a dedication to Baal of Sapan.
 Numerous statues, stelai—some offered by Egyptians—and sixteen stone anchors were found as votive offerings in this vicinity.
+Three steles were found within the Temple of Dagan complex, all dating to the end of the Late Bronze Age.
+Two were dedicated to Dagan, and the remaining one bore an astral symbol.